hauptem/F5-SSL-Orchestrator-Tools/SSLO-Extension-Installer/README.md

-# F5 SSL Orchestrator Service Extension Installer
+# SSL Orchestrator Service Extensions Installer

 Unified installer and uninstaller for Kevin Stewart's F5 SSL Orchestrator service extensions.
 This was built for 'closed network' organizations that cannot use Kevin's GitHub-dependent installers.
 Single self-contained script with no runtime network dependencies and full extension uninstall support.